Ukraine

 Nikos Christodoulides, the president of Cyprus, and President Volodymyr Zelensky meet in Kyiv, Ukraine, on Dec.
 4, 2025.
 (Spokesperson Konstantinos Letymbiotis/X)

 Nikos Christodoulides, the president of Cyprus, met with President Volodymyr Zelensky on Dec.
-4 as part of the former's official visit to Kyiv, a Cypriot government spokesperson reported.
+4 as part of his official visit to Kyiv.

-Cyprus will take over the sixth-month EU chairmanship after Denmark, Kyiv's close partner that sought to advance the opening of Ukraine's negotiations cluster but failed to make headway due to Hungary's opposition.
+Cyprus will take over the sixth-month EU chairmanship after Denmark, Kyiv's close partner that sought to advance the opening of Ukraine's negotiations clusters but failed to make headway due to Hungary's opposition.

-Hungarian Prime Minister Viktor Orban, widely seen as the most Kremlin-friendly leader in the EU, alleged that Ukraine joining the bloc would lead to "catastrophic consequences."
+Hungarian Prime Minister Viktor Orban, widely seen as the most Kremlin-friendly leader in the EU, who often obstructs assistance to Kyiv, alleged that Ukraine's joining the bloc would lead to "catastrophic consequences."

 Avatar